-The festive party invitations are finally in the post.
-After Covid cancelled Christmas in 2020, and Omicron cast a shadow over last year’s revels, it’s time to spruce up the dining table, make up the guest beds for family and friends, and load the fridge with celebratory fizz.
+The party invitations are finally back in the post.
+After Covid cancelled many events, it’s time to spruce up the dining table, make up the guest beds for family and friends, and load the fridge with celebratory fizz.
 But what makes the perfect space for entertaining?

 While we weren’t throwing parties, or even having friends over for tea, we had time to contemplate how we wanted to live.
 Initially that meant clever zoning to bring the gym, office, school and bar under one roof, but now it includes welcoming guests in style – something we value more than ever.
 “Covid made people who used to go out to socialise take more pride in their homes,” says James Ashford, head of interior services at Savills.
 “Suddenly you had to host barbecue parties because you could only see people in your garden.
 This has led to home improvements inside and out.”

 For one of Ashford’s clients in London, that meant converting two subterranean levels into a space to entertain.
 The lower floor has a cinema complex, gymnasium, spa and pool – the base of which can be raised to create a dancefloor.
 The owners of this Chelsea property also moved the kitchen down a storey and installed a butler’s pantry with a dumb waiter in the ground floor.
 The mess and smells of food preparation are kept away from the main entertaining space, which has been knocked through so the dining and reception areas flow into one another.